Psychological, counselling & therapeutic services in Newport

 In addition to individual therapy Catherine has multiple experiences of providing training, consultancy, supervision and support to a range of health and social care professionals.
 She is an accredited APT tutor writing and delivering training packages throughout the UK on mental health issues.

-If you would like to make an appointment with Dr Goodwin please call Margaret Owen on 07581224552.
+If you would like to make an appointment with Dr Goodwin please call the number below to speak to her secretary Margaret Owen.

 Carly began working at Psychology Wales as an Assistant Psychologist in June 2015.
-Since then she has progressed to Senior Assistant Psychologist and is a trained MoodMaster Programme Leader.
+Since then she has progressed to Senior Assistant Psychologist and is a trained MoodMaster Programme Leader and Mental Health First Aid Trainer.
 Carly also works with clients on a one-to-one basis as well as working with a range of organisations helping to enhance mental health and wellbeing in the workplace.

 Carly has a range of special interests in the field of psychology which include; conducting research and facilitating body image interventions for young women, working with people using cognitive behavioural therapy, and running group interventions to enhance wellbeing.